ariveron/kalman-filter-sim/README.md

 # kalman-filter-sim
-Static web app for simulating Kalman Filters for 2-D moving objects with constant acceleration
+Static web app for simulating Kalman Filters modeling 2-D moving objects with constant and independent horizontal and vertical acceleration.